 Self-publishing has improved a great deal since 2002 when Lulu first broke the mold and began to offer writers a means to publish without going the traditional route.
 Today, the book market is flooded with self-published titles.
-While many of these are storytellers seeking publication, there has been a noticeable uptick in the number of businesses and individuals using book publishing to promote themselves.
+While many of these are storytellers seeking publication, there has been a noticeable uptick in the number of businesses and entrepreneurs using book publishing to promote themselves.

 The published work takes on a different role when a book is a tool for promoting oneself or one’s business.
 The book is a mechanism to share expertise or knowledge, as well as promoting a brand.
 The book, in essence, becomes an expanded business card.

 Imagine you’re an entrepreneur with an exciting new product.
 Or a speaker with knowledge valuable to a specific industry.
 You might attend trade shows or speak during seminars to promote yourself and the product/service you offer.
 And often times at these kinds of events, you’ll hand out numerous cards with your name and contact info on them.
 You’ll take in a variety of these cards from other interested individuals and organizations.